Campus of the College of William & Mary: New Campus

 The 1956 Phi Beta Kappa (PBK) Memorial Hall was the first building constructed as part of New Campus.
 It was demolished and renovated between 2019 and 2023, when it reopened as part of the new Fine and Performing Arts Complex.
 Andrews Hall was built as an addition to PBK Hall.
 It faces Earl Gregg Swem Library across a square.
 Additional classroom buildings were built in the 1960s and 1970s without the same organized orientation.

 Swem Library's modern upper exterior was designed to evoke book stacks.
 A portion of the library façade was replaced with a postmodern design in 1986.
 The library houses the college's special collections, spanning subject areas such as the university, Williamsburg, U.S. history, and the environment.
 Swem Library also contains the Center for Geospatial Analysis, a geographic information system mapping department.
 The Omohundro Institute of Early American History and Culture, which publishes the William and Mary Quarterly, is located in the Swem Library's basement.

 Small Hall (built 1962–1963, opened 1964) is named for William Small.
 An astronomical observatory with a 10-inch telescope was installed on Small Hall's roof in 1975; William & Mary may have been the home to the first permanent observatory in the United States (built 1778).
 Small Hall received a two-story addition in 1985 and a high-field NMR magnet, then the largest in the state, was added in 2005.
-Boswell (formerly Morton) Hall was dedicated in 1973 and has housed a variety of academic departments.
+Boswell (named for John Boswell, formerly named for Richard Lee Morton) Hall was dedicated in 1973 and has housed a variety of academic departments.
 "A tall building in a ditch", the hall's design has drawn comparisons to prison architecture.
 The small, brown brick Muscarelle Museum of Art, designed by Carlton Abbott and built 1982–1983, utilizes sharp angles similar to the National Gallery of Art's 1976 East Building designed by I. M. Pei.
 Abbott also designed the 1986–1987 enlargement.
 The Muscarelle Museum, the first campus building solely with private funds, features a colorful solar wall designed by Gene B. Davis.